-Welcome to your 6 Week Self Care Series!
+Welcome to your 30 Day Self Care Adventure!

 Setting the Foundation for your Day: The Power of Morning Rituals

 For your first week you'll focus on committing to a daily morning self care ritual.

 - Drinking 12oz of water, (with lemon if you like)